Twin Cities, Gemini

 Donato considered this before chucking.
 “I like you, Cadence, so here it is—”

-“—You know this for fact: the Campana Family is selling Specialist Conductor children.
+“—You know this for fact: the Campana Family is selling Diverger Conductor children.
 The market for them is crazy.
 Especially in countries who’re bordering less-than-friendly countries outside of Signum.
 The wealthy love them too.
 And I’ve been providing some of them to Enzo in exchange for…” Donato slapped his bad leg.
-“Well, you see, they’ve got an amazing Specialist who’s been slowly but surely healing my leg.
+“Well, you see, they’ve got an amazing Diverger who’s been slowly but surely healing my leg.
 Soon, I’ll be walking like everyone else.”

 Betraying the Family just for one healed-up leg?
 What a rat.